-- 1 Subsidiaries audited by a member firm of PricewaterhouseCoopers which is a separate and independent legal entity from PricewaterhouseCoopers PLT, Malaysia. - The Bank has on 9 April 2020 injected additional capital of LAK79.4 billion (equivalent to RM39.4 million) into the company.
-RHB Investment Bank had on 28 January 2020, subscribed for 10 million redeemable preference shares of RM2.00 each in RHBPE amounting to RM20,000,000 for additional working capital purpose. - 2 3 - 4 - 5 RHB Investment Bank had on 14 February 2020, subscribed for 150 million new ordinary shares in RHB Hong Kong Limited amounting to HKD150,000,000.
-The rationale for the increase is to ensure that RHB Hong Kong Group are solvent for the purposes of the Proposed Cessation and winding up as disclosed in Note 57(1). - The company has commenced the application for member's voluntary winding up pursuant to The Companies (Winding Up and Miscellaneous Provisions) Ordinance of Hong Kong on 21 August 2020. - 7 The company has commenced the application for member's voluntary winding up pursuant to The Companies (Winding Up and Miscellaneous Provisions) Ordinance of Hong Kong on 22 December 2020. - the People's Republic of China. - 9 Company disposed during the current financial year as disclosed in Note 57(2). - 10 The company has commenced member's voluntary winding up on 16 February 2011. - 11 The company, a wholly-owned subsidiary of RHB Capital (Jersey) Limited, has ceased operations effective from the close of business on 10 December 2001.
-On 25 June 2020, the company has commenced the application for the amendment of the Articles of Incorporation with the Philippines Securities and Exchange Commission ('SEC') pursuant to the Corporation Code of the Philippines. - The company has commenced member's voluntary winding up on 3 August 2020.
-12 - 13 The company has commenced member's voluntary winding up on 28 March 2012. - 14 The company has commenced member's voluntary winding up on 30 September 2020. - 15 The company has commenced member's voluntary winding up on 30 June 2017. - 16 Subsidiaries acquired by the Bank during the current financial year pursuant to the transfer of business and assets as disclosed in Note 57(2). - The funds are subsidiaries consolidated in the Group as the Group controls the funds in accordance with MFRS 10 'Consolidated Financial Statements'. - controlled by the Bank.
+- 1 Subsidiaries audited by a member firm of PricewaterhouseCoopers which is a separate and independent legal entity from PricewaterhouseCoopers PLT, Malaysia. - 2 The Bank has on 9 April 2020 injected additional capital of LAK79.4 billion (equivalent to RM39.4 million) into the company. - 3 RHB Investment Bank had on 28 January 2020, subscribed for 10 million redeemable preference shares of RM2.00 each in RHBPE amounting to RM20,000,000 for additional working capital purpose. - 4 Subsidiary not audited pursuant to Companies Act 2013 in Cayman Islands. - 5 RHB Investment Bank had on 14 February 2020, subscribed for 150 million new ordinary shares in RHB Hong Kong Limited amounting to HKD150,000,000.
+The rationale for the increase is to ensure that RHB Hong Kong Group are solvent for the purposes of the Proposed Cessation and winding up as disclosed in Note 57(1). - 6 The company has commenced the application for member's voluntary winding up pursuant to The Companies (Winding Up and Miscellaneous Provisions) Ordinance of Hong Kong on 21 August 2020. - 7 The company has commenced the application for member's voluntary winding up pursuant to The Companies (Winding Up and Miscellaneous Provisions) Ordinance of Hong Kong on 22 December 2020. - 8 The company has been dissolved upon its deregistration on 17 June 2020 pursuant to Article 180(ii) of the Company Law of the People's Republic of China. - 9 Company disposed during the current financial year as disclosed in Note 57(2). - 10 The company has commenced member's voluntary winding up on 16 February 2011. - 11 The company, a wholly-owned subsidiary of RHB Capital (Jersey) Limited, has ceased operations effective from the close of business on 10 December 2001.
+On 25 June 2020, the company has commenced the application for the amendment of the Articles of Incorporation with the Philippines Securities and Exchange Commission ('SEC') pursuant to the Corporation Code of the Philippines. - 12 The company has commenced member's voluntary winding up on 3 August 2020. - 13 The company has commenced member's voluntary winding up on 28 March 2012. - 14 The company has commenced member's voluntary winding up on 30 September 2020. - 15 The company has commenced member's voluntary winding up on 30 June 2017. - 16 Subsidiaries acquired by the Bank during the current financial year pursuant to the transfer of business and assets as disclosed in Note 57(2). - [^] The funds are subsidiaries consolidated in the Group as the Group controls the funds in accordance with MFRS 10 'Consolidated Financial Statements'. - Consolidated in the Group as the substance of the relationship between the entity and the Bank indicates that the entity is controlled by the Bank.